ml4bio/e2efold/E2Efold-FM/README.md

-## 3. Demo and instructions for use
+## 3. Demo and Instructions for Use

 To directly use our trained model to make prediction for any RNA sequence, please refer to the information in the `./e2efoldFM_productive` folder.